Community centre and school for children with physical or mental disability, Rongai – Kenya.

-Don Orione Community Centre offers an invaluable service to mentally and physically disabled children in Ongata Rongai; a dusty dry small town on the outskirts of Nairobi.
+The Place – Don Orione Community Centre is a school for mentally and physically disabled children in Ongata Rongai; a dusty dry small town on the outskirts of Nairobi.

-The landscape design seeks to provide simple elements for the children and staff with the minimal budget available to the school and centre.
+The Design – The landscape design seeks to provide simple elements for the children and staff with the minimal budget available to the school and centre.
 Our design was driven by providing the basic requirements; circulation and trees , “movement and shade”.

 Our intervention, although simple covers the full site.
 The design intent saw paths and ramps made with local stone which move throughout the whole site.
 Avenues of trees grace all pathways as a humble intervention to try and make the journey for the disabled children as calming as possible.
 The sense of repetition is a purposeful tool that provides a sense of texture and rhythm to the space, but most a feeling of security and reassurance that is soothing for the children.

-The trees were all planted by the parents with the children helping and the construction of the paths and ramps where built by a small local construction company using local slate (mazeras) stone.
+The trees were all planted by the parents with the children helping.
 The sense of self ownership of the children and their families in this project is remarkable and exciting to see.